-At the start of Wolves’ dominant title-winning Championship season, manager Nuno Espirito Santos moved Coady from his traditional central midfield position back into a defensive role.
+At the start of Wolves’ dominant title-winning Championship season, manager Nuno Espirito Santo moved Coady from his traditional central midfield position back into a defensive role.

 Different surroundings, but Coady quickly became fully ingratiated with his new role.

-Wolves had the joint best defence in the Championship as they cantered to promotion – and they’ve taken to life in the Premier League like a duck to water.
+Wolves had the joint best defence in the Championship as they cantered to promotion – and it’s safe to say they’ve taken to life in the Premier League like a duck to water.